-Italy is not always the tail light of scientific and technological research, on the contrary.
-Today is the news of the creation of the first flexible robot in the world, and it is an all-Italian discovery.
+Italy is not always the bottom of scientific and technological research, quite the contrary.
+Today the creation of the first flexible robot in the world is news, and it is an all-Italian discovery.

 - usages future of the robot are many: it could be used in medicine, to reach a specific target in the human body, or even in space, to repair satellites or in search and rescue operations in difficult to access environments.
 The flexible robot was patented by the research group of Edoardo Sinibaldi, of the IIT Center for MicroBioRobotics in Pontedera (Pisa), in collaboration with the Institute of BioRobotics of the Sant'Anna School of Advanced Studies.